-- -Internal audit - External audit
+-Internal audit;

+-External audit.

-Risk management framework
+Risk management framework of Swiss Life Group

 The risk management framework as depicted in the table below serves to operate and enhance the Group's enterprise risk management (ERM) and to achieve the stated goals.
 The authorities and responsibilities are defined in the Articles of Association and Regulations, in the Organisational Regulations of SL Holding and in the directives systems.
 They provide the foundation to operate the Group's ERM.
 The boards and committees as well as the organization were described previously.